 Code Description Cause 1 Tape Break No tape movement was detected during the tape move process.
 2 Beta Detector The event occurs when the Beta detector count rate is less than 500 Hz during the sampling cycle.
 4 Sensor Range The event occurs when an analog sensor reading (AT, RH, BP, UPPER, LOWER, FT, FRH) is outside the designated limits.
 8 Tape Advance The event occurs when the pressure drops across the tape exceeded the Tape Advance Pressure setting.
 16 Flow Failure The event occurs when the sample flow is less than 1.0 LPM for greater than 1 minute.
 The event occurs when the sample flow is +/-10% out of regulation for 1 minute.
 The event occurs when the sample flow is +/-5% out of regulation for 5 minutes.
 32 Nozzle Failure The event occurs when the nozzle failed to move and stop at the up or down position.
 The event will also occur when the foil device is still inserted at start of operation.
-64 Digital Link Failure The event occurs when communication with the 597A sensor has ceased for greater than 10-seconds.
+64 Digital Link Failure The event occurs when communication with the BX-597A sensor has ceased for greater than 10-seconds.
 128 Power Failure The event occurs for a power cycle or a micro-processor reset.
 256 Short Sample The event occurs when the first sample cycle is less than 1-hour.
 512 Maintenance The event occurs when the user stops normal operation.
+1024 Low Battery The event occurs when battery voltage (BV) 1-minute average is below 11.0 volts.